SlurpyIsADev/TTY-Timed/README.md

 # TTY-Timed
-A TUI timer and stopwatch script made for Linux
+A simple TUI timer and stopwatch script made for Linux

 ### How to use (currently)